-Hat & Sunglasses Required
+Hat and Sunglasses Required

 Sunglasses should be considered as essential to fly fishing as the fly rod and reel.
-First and foremost they protect your eyes from errant hooks.
+First and foremost, they protect your eyes from errant hooks.
 Polarized sunglasses also provide added protection and enhance your vision by cutting the glare reflecting off the water’s surface.
 Choosing the right lens color can help the angler see the river bottom, fish holding structures, and even the fish themselves.
 Matching the lens color to the water color provides the best contrast for seeing structures and silhouettes.

 Pants vs. Shorts

 Wet wading is the best way to beat the summer heat when you’re fly fishing.
 No question.
-However, shorts and flip flops are not the best option for protecting yourself against sun, wind, brush & biting flies.
+However, shorts and flip flops are not the best option for protecting yourself against sun, wind, brush and biting flies.
 Instead, opt for a durable, quick-drying pair of nylon fly fishing pants.
-Look for something that is lightweight enough to keep you cool, but made of durable weave to keep your legs protected from streamside brush and UV rays.
+Look for something that is lightweight enough to keep you cool, but also made of durable weave to keep your legs protected from streamside brush and UV rays.

 Avoid Soggy Feet

 The problem with wearing neoprene wading socks is that they can feel like buckets once you are out of the river.
-This, combined with wet cotton or wool socks underneath, can make it feel like you’re walking around with sponges on your feet.
-Select a pair of polyester socks to wear under your neoprene wading socks to avoid weighing you down, and to keep the swamp foot feeling to a minimum.
+This, combined with wet cotton or underneath, can make it feel like you’re walking around with sponges on your feet.
+Select a pair of lightweight socks to wear under your neoprene wading socks to avoid weighing you down, and to keep the swamp foot feeling to a minimum.
 If you simply can’t live without waders, waist-high waders can be a great alternative to a full-chest wader.

 Fly Fishing Shirts